igor-baiborodine/kiroule.com/content/article/campsite-booking-api-revisited-2.md

 }
 ```

-So, comparing these two implementations, you can see that the JUnit 5/BDD implementation differs from the previous one
+So, comparing these two implementations, you can see that the JUnit 5/BDD implementation differs from the JUnit 4/AAA one
 in the following:

 - All tests related to a particular method were encapsulated in a nested class annotated with the JUnit 5 `@Nested`